yiisoft/docs/guide/en/runtime/logging.md

 // (APP) [info] Text message
 ```

-In addition, if you are comfortable with the default message format but need to change the timestamp format
+In addition, if you're comfortable with the default message format but need to change the timestamp format
 or add custom data to the message, you can call the [[\Yiisoft\Log\Target::setTimestampFormat()|setTimestampFormat()]]
 and [[\Yiisoft\Log\Target::setPrefix()|setPrefix()]] methods.
 For example, the following code changes the timestamp
 format and configures a log target to prefix each log message with the current user ID